Dynatrace/OneAgent-SDK-for-Java/README.md

 ```

 To trace a specific incoming web request you then need to create a Tracer object.
 Make sure you provide all http headers from the request to the SDK by
 calling addRequestHeader(...).
-This ensures that tagging with our built-in sensor will work.
+This ensures that tagging with our built-in sensor will work, but note that only the proprietary x-dynatrace header
+will be processed (meaning, W3C trace context is not supported for tracing with the OneAgent SDKs, use OpenTelemetry instead if you require this).

 ```Java
 IncomingWebRequestTracer tracer = oneAgentSdk.traceIncomingWebRequest(wsInfo,"https://www.oursupershop.com/api/service/checkout/save", "POST")